James Westerfield: Television

 Westerfield had many roles on television, including seven episodes as John Murrel from 1963 to 1964 on ABC's The Travels of Jaimie McPheeters, starring child actor Kurt Russell in the title role.
 He made two guest appearances on Perry Mason, including the role of Sheriff Bert Elmore in the 1957 episode "The Case of the Angry Mourner", as well as in the role of murder victim Roger Quigley in the 1961 episode "The Case of the Resolute Reformer".
 He also appears in the 1954 episode "Texas Draw" on the Western The Lone Ranger.

-Some other examples of Westerfield's work on television include performances on series such as The Rifleman, The Californians, Richard Diamond, Private Detective, The Alaskans, The Rebel, Straightaway, Going My Way, The Asphalt Jungle, Hazel, The Twilight Zone, The Andy Griffith Show, Daniel Boone, The Beverly Hillbillies, two episodes of Maverick, and four episodes of Gunsmoke.
+Some other examples of Westerfield's work on television include performances on series such as The Rifleman, The Californians, Richard Diamond, Private Detective, The Alaskans, The Rebel, Straightaway, Going My Way, The Asphalt Jungle, Hazel, The Twilight Zone, The Big Valley, The Andy Griffith Show, Daniel Boone, The Beverly Hillbillies, two episodes of Maverick, and four episodes of Gunsmoke.
 He played the circus leader, Dr. Marvello, in an episode of Lost in Space "Space Circus" (1966), My Three Sons "A horse for Uncle Charlie" (1968).

 Personal life

 Westerfield as a young man was a roommate of fellow Pasadena Playhouse actor George Reeves.
 The two remained close friends until Reeves's death in 1959.

 In the 1950s, Westerfield's wife was the former Frances Lansing, who had been an actress.
 Later, Westerfield was married to Alice G. Fay (an actress under the name Fay Tracey).

-Westerfield died from a heart attack in Woodlands Hills, California, at the age of 58.
+Westerfield died from a heart attack in Woodland Hills, California, at the age of 58.